kishorereddy/akka-http/README.md

 - Return text/html
 - Return json

+# Setup
+- Option 1: Run the app in intellij
+- Option 2: Run "sbt run" on command line in root directory
+-

 # Output
 There are several routes available to show examples of Akka Http usage.